allenea/Forecast_Search_Wizard/README.md

 _Execute in 2 steps.
 Internet connection is required for this step._

 1. Edit DOWNLOAD_DATA.py.
-The user can configure this file to download the desired search dataset which is required by the Forecast Search Wizard.
+The user can configure this file to download the desired search dataset.
+This dataset is required by the Forecast Search Wizard.
 There are 6 parameters that you can set in the **DOWNLOAD_DATA** program.
-For each parameter below you will see the _Variable Name_, _Data Type_, _Default Value_, and some _Valid Options_ to guide you.
+You will see the _Variable Name_, _Data Type_, _Default Value_, and some _Valid Options_ for each parameter (below) to guide you.
 Simply execute this file once properly configured.

 Currently the [Iowa Environmental Mesonet text archive](https://mesonet.agron.iastate.edu/wx/afos/list.phtml) is being used.
 All IEM data should be used for educational purposes only.
 IEM states "Please do not depend on this page for operational decision making, errors can and do occur with data processing, data reception and any other error possible with Internet communications."
 The Forecast Search Wizard only depends on the information in the written forecasts.
-The Forecast Search Wizard is not dependent upon sucessful archival in the IEM database, but in some instances the year the forecast was stored in the IEM database is used in the logic but this has more to do with the file naming structure.
+The Forecast Search Wizard is not dependent upon sucessful archival in the IEM database however these instances may be flagged as assumptions in the Forecast Search Wizard.
 Other than that, all data retrieved by the Forecast Search Wizard is from the text products themselves.
 Currently, IEM is the only supported source of text data.
+I would be happy to work with NCEI to make their archives more accessible to the public.

    #### PARAMETERS ####

    **1. Download_Data** :: Boolean value

           > download_data = True

         Valid Options:

                  True (Download Data)
                  False (Do Not Download)

    **2. Get_Latest_Year** :: Boolean value

           > Get_Latest_Year = False

         Valid Options:

                  True (Download Latest Year)
                  False (Do Not Download)

    **3. Remove_Empty** :: Boolean value

           > Remove_Empty = True

         Valid Options:

                  True (Remove Empty Forecast Products)
                  False (Keep All Products)

    **4. start_year** :: integer value

           > start_year = int(1996)

         Valid Options: Any year between 1996 and Present

                  1996 - 2019

    **5. end_year** :: integer value

           > end_year = int(time.ctime()[-4:])

         Valid Options: Any year between 1996 and Present but later than the start_year

                  1996 - 2019

    **6. MASTER_LIST** ::  a list of strings or by selecting a **preset configuration**.

           > MASTER_LIST = ["AFDLWX", "AFDPHI"]

         Valid Options: Valid forecast products as strings or select from the preset search options (537 options) or create your own.

                  MASTER_LIST = Option.MASTER_LIST
                  MASTER_LIST = Option.ALL